jameslimjy/Q-Learning/README.md

 # Q-Learning
-This is a Q-learning approach to maximizing expected reward in game thats a variant of blackjack.
+This is a Q-learning approach to maximizing expected reward in game that's a variant of blackjack.
 These are the rules of the game:

 Game is played with infinite deck of cards.